All Under One Banner Cymru

 All Under One Banner Cymru (AUOB Cymru; Pawb Dan Un Faner Cymru) is a Welsh grassroots movement which organises Welsh independence marches.

 Activity

 Founding

 The organisation was set up as a similar organisation and inspired by All Under One Banner in Scotland.

+Marches

-Their first march was held in Cardiff on 11 May 2019, attracting thousands of participants.
+Their first ever march was held in Cardiff on 11 May 2019, with one marcher estimating over 2,000 participants.
+Attendance grew in later marches in the same year with Caernarfon drawing over 5,000 people according to police, and over 8,000 people according to organisers.
+Organisers estimated over 5,000 people attended a march in Merthyr Tydfil in September.

-Marches and parades

-Initial marches and parades were held in Cardiff, Caernarfon and Merthyr Tydfil in May 2019.

 Subsequent marches scheduled for 2020 had to be cancelled due to the COVID-19 pandemic.

 AUOB announced they would be organising two independence marches in 2022.
-The first was held in Wrexham on 2 July.
-Thousands attended a march in Cardiff on 1 October.
+The first was held in Wrexham on 2 July drawing around 8,000 attendees according to organiser estimates.
+Organisers estimated a march in Cardiff on 1 October drew the largest crowd with around 10,000 people.
+A march in Swansea on 20 May 2023 was led by AUOB and Yes Cymru, attracting almost 7,000 people.